Come Back to Your Home Within

 The fact is that we all have an internal homing beacon calling us back home to the center of ourselves in all that we think, feel and do.
 Unfortunately, through our conditioning, painful experiences and deep traumas, we often override this internal guidance system.
 When we do, though, it makes finding our sense of home seem even more elusive.

-The good news is that coming home to ourselves doesn’t require us to change ourselves.
+The good news is that coming home to ourselves doesn’t require us to change.
 It is exactly the opposite.
-It is much more of a process of stripping away all that has limited our ability to experience our home within that is already innately who we are.
+It is much more of a stripping away all that has limited our ability to experience our home within that is already innately who we are.

 One of the main tasks of coming into our own in adulthood is to really listen to our emotions.
 Most of us don’t do that.
 Instead we attempt to override our emotions, numb them though addictions or drown them out with the busyness of “doing.”
 When we begin to hear the underlying messages our emotions are trying to communicate, they point us in the direction our internal homing beacon is calling us.